Embassy Legalization in Canada

 Let Helpline Group handle the process

-It is too crucial a task to attempt to complete by yourself to try to get your document verified as a true copy of the original.
+It is a too crucial task to get your embassy legalization by yourself.
 Helpline Groups is skilled at managing complexity because we know what paperwork is required, who department to work with, and where to find it.

 If you have any questions about the Embassy/Consulate legalization procedure, please contact us right away.